Harry Clifton launches Herod's Dispensations

-Harry Clifton was interviewed about his new book on RTE Radio 1's Arena on St Patrick's Day, 17 March 2017.
+Harry Clifton was interviewed about his previous book, Portobello Sonnets, on RTE Radio 1's Arena on St Patrick's Day, 17 March 2017.

 Click here to listen (divided into chapters)